 Good to hear you have a workable solution.
 I reckon you will still suffer xruns and I am (slowly, very slowly) trying to improve that because it is one thing I think we should eradicate - or at least have a method of identifying configurations that work without xruns.
 There are many causes and we inch ever-closer to utopia but with every improvement the horizon seems to move further away!
 (Blooming feature creep…)

-Ah, I see what :face_with_monocle: means.
+Ah, I see what means.
 Wyleu, I think you’re right.
 It’s the least I could do.
 Since, Noise Mak3r, setBfree and Pianoteq are the engines I’ve been using for these test, stand by for a funky sample featuring them.
-Do we post :face_with_monocle: here on the thread or another spot?
+Do we post here on the thread or another spot?

-@wyleu as funny and esoteric / kitsch as :face_with_monocle: is, it is probably one of the most frequently misunderstood things on this forum with correspondingly highest support burden.
+@Jude put it here. @wyleu as funny and esoteric / kitsch as is, it is probably one of the most frequently misunderstood things on this forum with correspondingly highest support burden.
 How about adding some musical notes to a custom version of the emoji?
-You know very well that every time you post that request you will get a :confused: response. :stuck_out_tongue:
+You know very well that every time you post that request you will get a response.

-Alright folks, I put together a quick :face_with_monocle: featuring Noize Mak3r on bass, setBfree with a healthy amount of drive, Fluid Drums and finally, a Pianoteq Clavinet with an auto-wah.
+Alright folks, I put together a quick featuring Noize Mak3r on bass, setBfree with a healthy amount of drive, Fluid Drums and finally, a Pianoteq Clavinet with an auto-wah.
 I recorded it into Logic pro X. Thanks for all the help and cheers to the Zynthian community!
 Enjoy the funk!

 I too am experiencing high latency when listening through the Raspberry Pi 4 headphone jack.
 Will adding a HiFiBerry card fix the latency by itself, or is it possible the MIDI through USB is the culprit as well?